jadecobra/python_tdd_exercises/source/data_structures/lists/calculator_iv.rst

                     return error_message
         return wrapper

   all the tests are still passing.
-I wonder if there is a way to write this :ref:`function<functions>` with only one `return statement`_ for the error message
+I wonder if there is a way to write this :ref:`function<what is a function?>` with only one `return statement`_ for the error message

 ----